 \textbf{Robustness on unseen nodes}.
-For the node classification task, existing certifiably robust models focus primarily on transductive learning setting ~\cite{bojchevski2020efficient,chen2020smoothing,jia2020certified,wang2021certified,lai2024collective}, where the model leveraging the complete graph during training to make predictions on known nodes (already appeared in the graph).
+For the node classification task, existing certifiably robust models focus primarily on transductive learning setting ~\cite{bojchevski2020efficient,chen2020smoothing,jia2020certified,wang2021certified,lai2024collective}, where the model leverages the complete graph during training to make predictions on known nodes (already appeared in the graph).
 However, as noted in~\cite{gosch2024adversarial}, this transductive setting falls into a robustness pitfall: the model can remember the clean graph to achieve perfect robustness on known nodes while the robustness is unsure on unseen nodes.
 Furthermore, real-world applications often require GNN models to operate in an inductive setting \cite{liu2021indigo,qin2023towards,gao2024graph,motie2024financial}, where they must generalize to accommodate new nodes continuously introduced to the graph.
 For instance, in financial networks, as new accounts or transactions emerge, models must classify and analyze these entities without prior knowledge of their characteristics.
 This highlights the necessity of an inductive certification framework to avoid the pitfall of transductive learning and ensure superior robustness for unseen nodes under evasion attacks.

-To address the above challenges, we propose \textbf{AuditVotes}, a general certification framework that can achieve both high clean accuracy and certifiably robust ratio for GNNs.
-Our general strategy is to keep a larger degree of randomization (for a higher robust ratio) and improve the quality of the graph data as well as the quality of votes (to restore model accuracy).
-To this end, AuditVotes (shown in Figure~\ref{fig:Framework}) introduces two components, \underline{au}gmentation and con\underline{dit}ional smoothing, that are seamlessly integrated into the randomized smoothing pipeline.
-Specifically, we introduce graph rewiring augmentation to pre-process the randomized graphs, aiming to de-noise the randomized graph and enhance data quality by rewiring the edges.
-Then, we apply conditional smoothing to the prediction results of the base classifier, through which we aim to filter out some low-quality predictions using a confidence filter to improve the consistency of votes.
-Combining the pre-processing of graph data and post-processing of votes, we can significantly improve the overall certification performance.
-Moreover, we design and evaluate AuditVotes in inductive learning, in which the model is trained on a training graph and tested on new and unseen nodes.
+To address the above challenges, we propose \textbf{AuditVotes}, a general certification framework that can achieve both high clean accuracy and certifiably robust performance for GNNs.
+Our core strategy is to maintain a larger degree of randomization (for a higher robust ratio) while enhancing the quality of both graph data and votes (to \textit{restore} model accuracy).
+AuditVotes (Figure~\ref{fig:Framework}) introduces two components seamlessly integrated into the randomized smoothing pipeline: graph rewiring \underline{Au}gmentation and con\underline{dit}ional smoothing.
+Specifically, augmentation improves input data quality by recovering original structural patterns from noisy graphs, while conditional smoothing enhances output consistency by filtering out low-confidence predictions.